Women in Love (film): Box office

-Critical response
+Critical

-Released in Britain in 1969 and the US in 1970, the film was applauded as a good rendering of D.H.
-Lawrence's once controversial novel about love, sex and the upper class in England.
-During the making of the film, Russell had to work on conveying sex and the sensual nature of Lawrence's book.
-Many of the stars came to understand this was to be a complex piece.
-Oliver Reed would do a nude wrestling scene with Alan Bates.
-He went as far as to persuade (and physically twist the arm of) director Russell to film the scene.
-Russell conceded and shot the controversial scene, which suggested the homoerotic undertones of Gerald and Rupert's friendship.
-The wrestling scene caused the film to be banned altogether in Turkey.
-Considered the best of Russell's films, it led him to adapt Lawrence's preceding novel The Rainbow into a 1989 film of the same name, followed by the 1993 BBC TV miniseries Lady Chatterley.
+The Monthly Film Bulletin wrote: "It is hard to imagine what a completely faithful translation of Lawrence would look like, or even if it would be at all watchable.
+Women in Love has peopled an authentic landscape with the right faces and a 'crowded canvas' of detail in the hope that the author's vision will inevitably shine through.
+The result is no more or less successful than the rather different approach to the smaller task of adaptation in The Fox.
+On the strength of it, Women in Love probably deserves as kind a reception as The Fox and is certainly more enjoyable than Joseph Strick's aesthetically grinding and all too willed adaptation of selections from Ulysses."
+Pauline Kael wrote: "Ken Russell's movie could perhaps be described as a gothic sex fantasy on themes from D. H. Lawrence's novel.
+Visually and emotionally, it's extravagant and, from time to time, impressive ...
+The movie is a highly colored swirl of emotional impressions, bursting with intensity that isn't really grounded in anything."

-Women in Love received positive reviews from critics and currently holds an 83% rating on review aggregator website Rotten Tomatoes, based on 23 reviews with an average rating of 7.5/10.
-Film critic Emanuel Levy has said of the film: "Though deviating from D. H. Lawrence's novel considerably, this is Ken Russell's most fully realised narrative film, lavishly mounted and well-acted, especially by Glenda Jackson in an Oscar-winning performance."
+Women in Love holds an 83% rating on review aggregator website Rotten Tomatoes, based on 23 reviews with an average rating of 7.5/10.
+Film critic Emanuel Levy has said of the film: "Though deviating from D. H. Lawrence's novel considerably, this is Ken Russell's most fully-realised narrative film, lavishly mounted and well-acted, especially by Glenda Jackson in an Oscar-winning performance."

 Accolades

 Home media

 Women in Love was released on VHS by MGM Home Entertainment in 1994, and on DVD in Regions 1 and 2 in 2003.
 The film was released on Blu-ray and DVD by the Criterion Collection on 27 March 2018, with the Blu-ray featuring a restored 4K digital transfer.
-The supplementary materials on the Criterion release include audio commentaries and various interviews, along with the 1972 short film Second Best, produced by and starring Alan Bates, based on a story by D.H.
-Lawrence.
+The supplementary materials on the Criterion release include audio commentaries and various interviews, along with the 1972 short film Second Best, produced by and starring Alan Bates, based on a story by D. H. Lawrence.